Unlisted Code Companies

 Why do unlisted Code companies run into difficulty with the Code?

 - Shareholders in an unlisted Code company may be involved in the activities and operations of the company, or be connected to the history of the company in some way.
 The shareholders may be family members, existing or former employees, or persons with whom the company has a significant trading connection.
-This could give rise to association between those shareholders, as discussed below.
+Such relationships may give rise to associations between shareholders, which can lead to compliance issues under the Code for the associated shareholders.
+This is discussed further below.

 - Rule 4 of the Code states that, for the purposes of the Code, a person is an associate of another person if: